 One of the best commercial real estate loans is a standard SBA 7(a) loan or a CDC/SBA 504 loan, both of which are partially secured by the Small Business Administration (SBA).

-The former is a general-purpose loan for small businesses that can be put toward any business-related expense, while the latter must be spent on capital-intensive property (usually real estate or renovations).
+In terms of SBA commercial real estate loan requirements, the 7(a) loan is meant to be a general-purpose loan for small businesses, proceeds from which can be put toward any business-related expense.
+In contrast, funds from the 504 loan must be spent on capital-intensive property (usually real estate or renovations).

 These SBA loan options are meant for long-term borrowers.
 Term lengths range from 5-25 years, and interest rates for SBA loans cannot exceed a maximum percentage.
 For instance, standard 7(a) loans have a maximum interest rate ranging from the prime rate plus 2.25% to the prime rate plus 4.75%, depending on the loan term and amount.